Businesses will now be able to use Microsoft Defender for Endpoint to secure their unmanaged endpoint devices (opens in new tab).

-Compromised unmanaged devices have been used in the past as springboards to launch broader attacks, such as the Equifax breach, which can be traced back to an unpatched vulnerability on an internet-facing unmanaged server.
+Compromised unmanaged devices have been used in the past as springboards to launch broader attacks, such as the Equifax breach (opens in new tab), which can be traced back to an unpatched vulnerability on an internet-facing unmanaged server.

 Microsoft further drives home the point of reigning in unmanaged devices by leveraging on its survey from October 2020 (opens in new tab) that revealed that users are 71 percent more likely to be infected on an unmanaged device.

-With the new capability, Defender for Endpoint will be able to sniff out unmanaged workstations, servers, and mobile endpoints (Windows, Linux, macOS, iOS, and Android) that haven’t yet been onboarded and then secure them.
+With the new capability, Defender for Endpoint will be able to sniff out unmanaged workstations (opens in new tab), servers (opens in new tab), and mobile endpoints (Windows (opens in new tab), Linux (opens in new tab), macOS (opens in new tab), iOS (opens in new tab), and Android (opens in new tab)) that haven’t yet been onboarded and then secure them.